MichaelPHStumpf/Peitho/README.md

-# PEITHO - EXPERIMENTAL DESIGN
+# PEITHO - Perfecting Experiments with Information Theory

 ## MOTIVATION
 Different experiments provide differing levels of information about a biological system.